-A year ago up at Detroit, I had a pitiful part in helping to elect you Commander-in-Chief, and I endeavored to do that with becoming dignity, and permit me to say that you have not embarrassed me by your conduct in the office during that time.
+A year ago up at Detroit, I had a pitiful part in helping to elect you Commander-in-Chief, and I endeavored to do that with becoming dignity, and permit me to say that you have not embarrassed me by your conduct in, the office during that time.
 But now, inasmuch as you are about to go back to your "plow." it is fair that we give you a bit of advice.
 You have circulated you said about thirty thousand miles during the last year.
 You remind me of the fellow that was brought up before a Police Justice charged with vagrancy.
 The police justice said to the chap.
 "Well what have you got to say for yourself?
 What have you been doing?"
 He said, "Judge, I have just been circulating around a little."
 The judge said, "You are withdrawn from circulation for sixty days."
 (Laughter.)
-Now those of us that put you in the position of authority where you went circulating fown on the ground with the rest of us and send you on your way rejoicing.
+Now (hose of us that put you in the position of authority where you went circulating propose to withdraw you from circulation, get your feet right down on the ground with the rest of us and send you on your way regoring.
 Ever since I got to Washington I have been reminded of Will Carleton's poem of "Old Elderland's Donation;" everybody that I have met has given me some sort of stuff, truck or loot.
 I don't know where they got it, and they said, when the time comes, give it to Sherman.